LamaPLC: Simatic S7 SCL commands: Trigonometric / math functions

 SIN_x / ASIN_x

-On the TIA portal, you can specify the type of variable used for the function by entering SIN_: REAL, LREAL.
+On the TIA portal, you can specify the variable type used for the function by entering SIN_.
+REAL, LREAL.

 >> Back to LamaPLC main menu (SCL commands)